Will there be a season 2 of Never Have I Ever on Netflix? - TheNewsTrace

 There’s been no official phrase but from Netflix on whether or not Never Have I Ever will return, however followers needn’t begin panicking simply but…

-The primary season launched on Netflix on 27th April 2020 and Netflix sometimes makes a determination on the longer term of a present no prior to one month after the most recent season has dropped.
+The primary season launched on Netflix on 27th April 2020 and Netflix usually makes a determination on the longer term of a present no ahead of one month after the newest season has dropped.

-That signifies that the earliest we will anticipate any information on season two is late Might / early June.
+That signifies that the earliest we will anticipate any information on season two is late Could / early June.

 Never Have I Ever season 2 launch date